The holiday shopping season is underway, and for many Americans, that means skipping the crowds and going online to buy gifts.

 - Use strong account passwords.
 This can seem like a waste of time, but if hackers get access to your account passwords they can sell those on the dark web where more criminals will have access to them.
 If you repeat the same passwords across online sites, that means criminals can get access to more of your accounts.
 Make sure you create secure passwords and don't use the same password across different accounts.

 - Monitor your identity (and credit).
 You can start doing both by checking your free Experian credit report for mistakes or suspicious accounts.
+Experian also offers free credit monitoring that gives you access to your FICO® Score☉ as well as providing alerts on your credit report activity.
 You can also do a free dark web scan to find out if any of your personal information is on the dark web.
 You can consider filing a free initial fraud alert on your credit file that remains active for one year through the Experian fraud center.
 The fraud alert notifies lenders pulling your credit report to take extra steps to verify your identity.

 - Block credit access to your credit reports by initiating a security freeze, that is a free measure to prevent lenders from issuing new credit in your name altogether.
 Another way is through Experian CreditLock, a benefit offered by Experian's CreditworksSM and IdentityWorksSM products.